SPECIAL TOPIC: "GLORY" OR "RADIANCE" (APAUGASMA)

-The word "radiance" (apaugasma) is used only here in the NT.
+The word "radiance" (apaugasma) is used only in Hebrews 1:3.
 In Philo it was used of Christ's relationship to God in the sense that the logos was a reflection of deity.
 The early Greek church fathers used it in the sense of Christ as the reflection or effulgence of God.
-In a popular sense to see Jesus is to see God, as a mirror reflects the light of the full sun.
+In a theological sense, to see Jesus is to see God, as a mirror reflects the light of the full sun.
 The Hebrew term "glory" (kabod) was often used in the sense of brightness (cf. Exod.
 16:10; 24:16-17; Lev.
 9:6).

-In the OT the most common Hebrew word for "glory" (kabod) was originally a commercial term (which referred to a pair of scales) which meant "to be heavy."
+In the OT the most common Hebrew word for "glory" (kabod, see Special Topic: Glory [OT]) was originally a commercial term (which referred to a pair of scales) which meant "to be heavy."
 That which was heavy was valuable or had intrinsic worth.
 Often the concept of brightness was added to the word to express God's majesty.
 He alone is worthy and honorable.
 He is too brilliant for fallen mankind to behold.
 God can only be truly known through Christ (cf. Jer.
 1:14; Matt.
 17:2; Heb.
 1:3; James 2:1).